Open channel spillway: Straight inlet

 If the flow rate per unit width is defined as q = Q/W, then the equation can be written as:

-q = Q/W = 3.1[H + va2/2g]3/2 = 3.1He3/2

 The coefficient, 3.1 varies for different entrance conditions.
 The value of the coefficient is slightly higher if the conveyance channel has a greater width than the inlet.
 The value 3.1 is based on the assumption that He and va are measured at a location that exhibits subcritical flow conditions.

 NEH14 also provides the following relationship for side channel inlets: